thingsapi/things.py/CONTRIBUTING.md

 Confirming your changes work against your own Things database is one thing, but for everybody else to see the effects of your change, they need to be tested with the Things test database included with things.py.

-### Back up your existing Things database
+### 1. Back up your own Things database

-Your local Things app's database will be replaced with the Test database, so you will want to make a backup.
+Your local (personal) Things app's database will be replaced with the Test database, so you will want to make a backup.

 Following [these instructions](https://culturedcode.com/things/support/articles/2803570/), effectively all you need to do is close the Things app, and make a copy of this folder: